xp44mm/Notebook/Compilers/Finite Automata.md

 Figure 3.53: Sequence of sets of states entered when processing input aaba

 We look backwards in the sequence of sets of states, until we find a set that includes one or more accepting states.
-If there are several accepting states in that set, pick the one associated with the earliest pattern p_i_ in the list from the Lex program.
-Move the forward pointer back to the end of the lexeme, and perform the action Ai associated with pattern p_i_.
+If there are several accepting states in that set, pick the one associated with the earliest pattern p~i~ in the list from the Lex program.
+Move the forward pointer back to the end of the lexeme, and perform the action Ai associated with pattern p~i~.

-Example 3.27 : Suppose we have the patterns of Example 3.26 and the input begins aaba.
+**Example 3.27:** Suppose we have the patterns of Example 3.26 and the input begins aaba.
 Figure 3.53 shows the sets of states of the NFA of Fig. 3.52 that we enter, starting with ε-closure of the initial state 0, which is {0, 1, 3, 7}, and proceeding from there.
 After reading the fourth input symbol, we are in an empty set of states, since in Fig. 3.52, there are no transitions out of state 8 on input a.

 Thus, we need to back up, looking for a set of states that includes an accepting state.
 Notice that, as indicated in Fig. 3.53, after reading a we are in a set that includes state 2 and therefore indicates that the pattern a has been matched.
 However, after reading aab, we are in state 8, which indicates that `a*b+` has been matched; prefix aab is the longest prefix that gets us to an accepting state.
 We therefore select aab as the lexeme, and execute action A3, which should include a return to the parser indicating that the token whose pattern is `p3 = a*b+` has been found. □